-- population, with a special focus on the college population and the use of prescription drugs for cognitive enhancers, and 2) the adult population in general, with a focus on the workplace, and high-risk populations such as women and older adults. - Research is needed to identify the components of effective prevention and treatment approaches targeted toward health professionals.
-Best practices and training protocols for health care workers require research not only on approaches, but also on methods to transfer science into the practice and into evidence-based prevention interventions.
-There is a need to develop and evaluate innovative science based education approaches for health professionals (NIDA, 2008). - Identification of the predictors of and risk and protective factors for the non-medical use of prescription drugs in healthcare professionals.
+- Whether or not prevention interventions specific to the non-medical use of prescription drugs are actually necessary to address the complexity of this everincreasing problem.
+Most people will encounter prescription drugs throughout their lives, because they are not substances to be avoided like illicit drugs, but are a part of everyday life and can improve quality of life for many people when they are used appropriately for their medical purpose. - Whether or not specific interventions targeting parents should be developed and tested.
+These might include promoting simple safety measures about how to store prescription drugs safely, raising awareness about the dangers of providing their children with prescription drugs that have not been prescribed for them, and monitoring their child's use of prescription drugs for medical or non-medical purposes. - Much of the research to date has focused on prevention programmes that seek to minimize use among children and young people.
+Research is also needed to focus on (a) the young adult population, with a special focus on the college population and the use of prescription drugs for cognitive enhancers, and (b) the adult population in general, with a focus on the workplace, and high-risk populations such as women and older adults. - Research is needed to identify the components of effective prevention and treatment approaches targeted toward health professionals.
+Best practices and training protocols for health-care workers require research not only on approaches, but also on methods to transfer science into the pratice and into evidence-based prevention interventions.
+There is a need to develop and evaluate innovative science-based education approaches for health professionals (NIDA, 2008). - Identification of the predictors of and risk and protective factors for the nonmedical use of prescription drugs in health-care professionals.

-Section 8 - Treatment
+8. Treatment